Kotlin/KEEP/proposals/KEEP-0466-expect-defaults.md

 On the other hand, using the `data` modifier is not allowed.
-The syntax makes it unclear whether the automatically-generated methods should be taken as expect functions (so every actualization should define copy and components), or this only matters for the fallback.
+The syntax makes it unclear whether the automatically-generated methods should be taken as expect functions (so every actualization should define copy and components), or this only matters for the default.

 **Interactions with expect-related annotations.**
-* It is not allowed to define a fallback for an expect class marked as [`@OptionalExpectation`](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin/-optional-expectation/).
+* It is not allowed to define a default for an expect class marked as [`@OptionalExpectation`](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin/-optional-expectation/).
-* It is not allowed to use [`@ExpectRefinement`](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin.experimental/-expect-refinement/) alongside an expect class with a fallback.
+* It is not allowed to use [`@ExpectRefinement`](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin.experimental/-expect-refinement/) alongside an expect class with a default.

 ### Potential extensions

-**Additions during actualization.** A somehow common use case is adding something to the fallback implementation of a class.
+**Additions during actualization.** A somehow common use case is adding something to the default implementation of a class.
 For example, adding new constructors for better interoperability with a platform type.

 We say that a classifier defines additions whenever:
-* The corresponding expect implementation has a fallback,
+* The corresponding expect implementation has a default,
 * There are no members marked with actual in the body of the actual classifier.
 * None of the members defined match a member in the expect declaration.

-In that case, the compiler should consider the actual implementation to be the combination of the fallback from the expect declaration, and all the additional declarations.
+In that case, the compiler should consider the actual implementation to be the combination of the default from the expect declaration, and all the additional declarations.

 ```kotlin